 Enjoy your coaching and exploring what makes a great coach.

 Take some time to reflect on the following questions and jot down notes below in this book or in a coaching journal.
 Let’s start with the Parko question and some others to get you thinking:

-- What is holding you back from maximising your potential?
+- What is holding you back from maximizing your potential?

 - What is your inner voice saying?

-- What are you doing to maximise your potential?
+- What are you doing to maximize your potential?

 - Who do you need to become to get where you want to go?